By Wilma Chestnut-House

 Coverage: The Adaptive Technology Grants Program widely covers both hardware and software based adaptive technology, including upgrades and maintenance agreements, and narrowly covers computer systems as required by or used in conjunction with accompanying adaptive technology, such as screen magnification software, screen reader software, or a scanning system.
 Purchase of a computer along with or for use with accompanying adaptive technology is only eligible for up to a $400 matching funds grant.
 Only new adaptive technology and computers are covered, including adaptive technology upgrades to newer versions; used or previously owned adaptive technology and computers are not covered.

-The Committee: The adaptive technology committee is made up of three members: Darrel Vickers, Kim Vaughn, and Belinda Turner.
-Sadly, we lost one of our members, Brian Hallows since my last writing.
-Brian, you are missed.
-Rest in peace.
+The Adaptive Technology Committee is made up of three members: Darrel Vickers, Kim Vaughn, and Belinda Turner.

 If you have any questions about the program, please contact me by email at email@example.com or by phone at 636-667-3176.
 Until next time, take Care.

 Greetings fellow MCB legislative advocates, as well as MCB family and friends.
 It was quite a tempest of activity during this past legislative session and I hope to cover as much as I can in this quarter's issue of the Chronicle.

 During the two weeks just before the legislative Spring break, March 15 - 19, 2021, we presented the following two legislative imperatives to our state policy makers.